empathyco/x/packages/eslint-plugin-x/README.md

 ## Prettier

 The Prettier configuration is available in the `prettier-config.js` file.
+First, delete your custom prettier config file if you have.
 To use it is enough with reference it in you `package.json`:

 ```
 "prettier": "@empathy/eslint-plugin-x/prettier-config"